mattrich98/industryweekprojectsmartautmoatedgreenhousesystem/README.md

 <img src = "diagramSwitch.png">
 <br>
 <li>I will need to make if statements that respond to the visuals once they reach specific numbers.</li>
 <li>Its important to make sure that the very hot simulator button is completed fully first.
-(This will make it much easier to complete the other three as its just changed the name and numbers of each hour in a simulation)</li>
+(This will make the other three buttons much easier to complete, copying 'hotSim function' and then changes to cold sim/etc and numbers accordingly)</li>
 <br>
 <br>
 <br>